Pawventures

 • Spray River Loop (12 km, moderate)

-• Lake Minnewanka Lakeside Trail (up to 24 km one way, variable difficulty)
+• Lake Minnewanka Lakeside Trail (up to 24 km one way, variable)

 Important: Dogs are NOT allowed on several popular trails including the Plain of Six Glaciers, Lake Agnes, and Sentinel Pass.
 Plan accordingly.